jiang719/road-network-predictability/README.md

 * The spatial homogeneity of URNs measures the similarity of intersection connection styles between the subnetwork and the entire network.
 It captures the multi-hop node neighborhood relationships, and has promising applications in urban science, network science, and urban computing.
 * This GitHub repository discusses a user-friendly approach to compute the network homogeneity of URNs worldwide.
-* URN classification, URN NI calculation, socioeconomic factor relation analysis, inter-city homogeneity analysis are also attached.
+* URN classification, URN network irregularity (NI) calculation, socioeconomic factor relation analysis, inter-city homogeneity analysis are also attached.

 ## Publication